sandorex/set-in-obsidian-plugin/README.md

 # Set In Obsidian Plugin
 Plugin that allows time planning in obsidian

+> **WARNING:** This plugin is experimental and may fundamentally change in the future

 *Made cause [obsidian-day-planner](https://github.com/lynchjames/obsidian-day-planner) has been abandoned*

 ## Data Safe Design